History of St. Luke’s Medical Trust

 As leprosy relief efforts grew, St. Luke’s Leprosarium became a referral centre for leprosy patients across South Tamil Nadu.

-St. Luke’s Leprosarium Peikulam
+St. Luke’s Nazareth Hospital

 Leadership and Legacy

-Dr. Vedapodakam continued his medical work until the age of 90.
 As he advanced in age, with no successor in his family to continue his mission, he entrusted the hospital and rehabilitation centre to the Bishop of Tirunelveli Diocese.

 Although some were unhappy with his decision, he remained resolute.
 A man of discipline, principle, and integrity, he lived by God’s word, undeterred by public opinion.
 He never succumbed to pressure or manipulation.

 After his death in 1980, he was laid to rest in Vellore beside the renowned Dr. Ida Scudder, the founder of CMC Vellore.
-Those who knew him were also familiar with his sacrifices and struggles.

 Continuing the Mission

-• Providing effective and comprehensive healthcare without discrimination.
+• Providing effective healthcare without discrimination.

 • Supporting elderly citizens to live with dignity.